heygrady/react-redux-notes/redux-wordpress.md

 const receivePosts = createAction(RECEIVE_ALL_POSTS)
 ```

 1. We create a constant for each action.
 Some of the constants aren't used outside this module so we didn't export them.
 It's important to know that constants need to be unique across your entire app... even if you don't export them.
-All actions are handled by redux before being sent to your reducers and sagas.
-This means that your actions could overlap with actions from another part of your app.
+All actions are handled by redux before being sent to your sagas and reducers.
+This means that your actions may overlap with actions from another part of your app.
 This is good news and a major advantage of redux if that's what you want.
-It's also a common bug that's difficult to track down.
+It's also a common bug that's difficult to track down &mdash; make sure your action constants are globally unique.
 This is why many classic Flux apps recommended keeping all constants in the same file.

   While constants seem ugly, redundant and annoying, they're a key part of what makes redux applications so predictable and easy to refactor.

-2. We use [`createAction`](https://github.com/acdlite/redux-actions#createactiontype-payloadcreator--identity-metacreator) to create action creators.
+2. We use [`createAction()`](https://github.com/acdlite/redux-actions#createactiontype-payloadcreator--identity-metacreator) to create action creators.
 This makes our actions much more predicable as every action looks like this: `{ type, payload }`.
+You may like reading more about the [FSA-compliant actions](https://github.com/acdlite/flux-standard-action) that createAction produces.

+  There's some hidden trickiness to action creators created using `createAction(type)`.
+The first argument is a action type, usually a constant.
+The second argument should be a payload creator but we left it blank.
+It might seem confusing at first but you don't need to define anything else for an action creator that takes 0 or 1 arguments.

-Usually you can just use createAction with a constant and it will create a payload from the argument that is passed.
+  By default you can just use createAction with a constant. like `createAction(ACTION_TYPE)` and it will create a payload from the argument you pass to it.
 If you need to accept multiple arguments or construct a specific payload you can provide a payloadCreator function.

   ```js
   // use it like fetchAll()